openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 * various bug fixes and improvements
 * refactoring started to get ready for 2.5 PR

 Please delete and re-discover all things!

-## Installation

-### Before installing a new build

-- delete all Shelly things in PaperUI:Configuration:Things and PaperUI:Inbox
-- stop OH
-- make sure the JSON DB files have no left-overs on Shelly definitions, delete the entries
-- run "openhab-cli clean-cache"
-- maybe empty your log

-### General installation

-- copy the jar into you OH's addons folder.
-- start OH, wait until initialized
-- run the thing discovery from the Inbox

----

-## Hall of Frame - Contibutors

-@Igi:     lot of testing around RGBW2 and in general!
-@mherbst: supported Bulb and Sense testing
-@hmerck:  concept, testing, supporting on coap implementation
-@alexxio: testing, feedback

-Thanks guys for supporting the community.

----

-Please note:
-This is a beta release, it has bugs, requires manual install etc. Questions, feedback and contributions are welcome (e.g. improving this documentation).

-Looking for contribution: If you are familar with HTML and CSS you are welcome to contribute a nice HABpanel widget. ;-)

----

 ## Supported Devices